portugueslab/stytra/docs/source/userguide/7_offline.rst

 Automatic batch-processing
 --------------------------

-If you want to batch process multiple videos with the same parameters, running the Stytra pipeline through script or notebook might be convenient.
+If you want to batch process multiple videos with the same parameters, running the Stytra pipeline through a script or notebook might be convenient.
 For this, please refer to the analyses in `notebook repository <https://github.com/portugueslab/example_stytra_analysis>`_.
 You can save the parameters that you choose during the Stytra session with the "Save tracking params" button.